 37804-05 SCHEDULING

-Advance planning is required to ensure that AIA inspections are conducted after the AIA and supporting technical bases are sufficiently complete but as early in the licensing review process as practical.
+Advance planning is required to ensure that AIA inspections are conducted after the AIA and supporting technical bases are sufficiently complete to perform a thorough assessment but as early in the licensing review process as practical.
 Accordingly, AIA inspections should be conducted within a timeframe that allows applicants to consider the impact of the inspection results on their overall AIA and on the information submitted to the NRC pursuant to 50.150(b) requirements.

 37804-06 REFERENCES